and size distribution

 The availability of the scattering intensity in absolute units enables the accurate determination of volume fractions.

 The histogram is normalized with respect to the bin size.
+The size distributions corresponding to two distinct bin definitions can therefore be compared directly.

 Cumulated values are displayed to facilitate the readout.